Atmospheric Sciences Laboratory: U.S. Army Signal Corps

 By 1959, the White Sands Signal Corps Agency had doubled in size and scope of operations and was redesignated as the U.S. Army Signal Missile Support Agency (SMSA).
 SMSA was responsible for providing communication-electronic, meteorologic, and other support for the Army's missile and space program as well as conduct research and development in meteorology, electronic warfare, and missile vulnerability.
 The agency developed the SOTIM (Sonic Observation of Trajectory and Impact of Missiles) System, which provided acoustic information on missiles upon re-entry and impact.
 These stations were installed at 16 different points at WSMR and were also equipped to measure wind speed, temperature, and humidity.
 SMSA also built meteorological rockets that could carry a 70-pound instrument package as high as 600,000 feet in order to obtain upper atmospheric data.
-At the time, the meteorological activities at WSMR were under the jurisdiction of the U.S. Army Electronics Research and Development Activity as well as the Atmospheric Sciences Office, an organization under the operational control of SCEL at Fort Monmouth.
+At the time, the meteorological activities at WSMR were under the jurisdiction of the U.S. Army Electronics Research and Development Activity (ERDA) as well as the Atmospheric Sciences Office, an organization under the operational control of SCEL at Fort Monmouth.

-In 1962, due to a major Army reorganization effort, SMSA became consolidated as part of the Electronics Research and Development Activity (ERDA) under the U.S. Army Electronics Command (ECOM).
+In 1958, the U.S. Army redesignated SCEL as the U.S. Army Signal Research and Development Laboratory (USASRDL).

+U.S. Army Materiel Command

+In 1962, the U.S. Army disbanded the Technical Services, which included the Signal Corps, and reorganized its operations.
+The material development and procurement functions of the Signal Corps were transferred to the newly created Army Materiel Command (AMC), and the U.S. Army Electronics Command (ECOM) was created as a subordinate element of AMC to continue the Signal Corps' research and development endeavors.
+Assigned under ECOM, USASRDL was renamed as the U.S. Army Electronics Research and Development Laboratory but was soon renamed again to the U.S. Army Electronics Laboratories.
+During this time, SMSA also became consolidated as part of ERDA.
 In 1964, ERDA researchers at WSMR became the first to observe upper atmosphere tidal waves.
 The group later launched the world's largest balloon holding atmospheric sensing equipment in 1968 and an even larger balloon that reached a record height of 164,000 feet in 1969.